mattiaserlo/sessionserver/README.md

 9. Now client 0 and 1 can send messages to each other using "messageToClient" or "messageToAllClients".
 They are aware of each other's IDs and use these IDs when they send messages to each other.
 All messages go via the server.

+To run sessionserver you must first install Node.js and Socket.IO